sh1ndoo/knowledge2/content/meta/Password on Quartz via client encryption with Staticrypt.md

 ## Weird bugs and quirks

 - in localhost mode, it's either the async, or my internet connection - it doesn't work with generating social images because the fetching satori fonts times out or something.
-- the thing where you need to refresh first, even though I tried adding the `documentListener("nav")`
+- the thing where you need to refresh first, even though I tried adding the `documentListener("nav")`, and a bunch of other tricks too.
+I think it's something with the SPA-ness of Quartz?
-- it works with GitHub pages, but in that case your repo is public anyway, so idk how much that'd matter...
+- it works with GitHub pages, but in that case your repo is public anyway, so idk if password-protecting makes a big difference...
 - It also works with Vercel 👍

 ## How-to

-If you want to see the exact changes I made, check out these two commits, although I wouldn't copy them personally because I have my own link & background color specified here.
+If you want to see the exact changes I made, check out these two commits, although I wouldn't copy them if I were you, because I have my own link & background color specified here.

 [feat: password-locked pages part 1, copied from… · fanteastick/quartz-test@923252f · GitHub](https://github.com/fanteastick/quartz-test/commit/923252f0a4dd1149ca15ea5c13e04ec36eb778b2)